Welcome to today's edition of the Rush 24-7 podcast.

 If they had been there with you and me for the last eight years and the Sean Hannities and everybody else, they could stand up and say, we've won.

-We're never gonna do that.
+We're never going to do that.

-These people are obsessed, as if you're a longtime listener, I don't want to have to be redundant here, but they're obsessed with rage and hatred at Bush for having stolen the election from them.
+If you're a longtime listener, I don't want to have to be redundant here, but they're obsessed with rage and hatred at Bush for having stolen the election from them.

 They actually think the election was stolen.